 These side effects usually occur when a high dose of melatonin is given to the child.

-Natural melatonin supplements are available for children in 1mg dosages in a chewable format.
+Natural melatonin supplements are available for children in 1mg dosages in chewable forms.
 It is advised to consult a doctor before administering melatonin supplements to children.

 Which Foods Are Rich In Melatonin?